fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 > To access atom keys, one may also use the `map.key` notation.
 Note that `map.key` will raise a `KeyError` if the `map` doesn't contain the key `:key`, compared to `map[:key]`, that would return `nil`.

 Nice!
 This is something I've been wishing for in Ruby.
 In a current project I have a configuration hash that is passed around and used in a variety of objects.
 The hash is quite large and several levels deep, so my code abounds with chains of `Hash#fetch` such as `config.fetch(:item).fetch(:template).fetch(:variants)`.
+Which, as you can imagine, makes some lines very long and not particularly readable 😒

 (The reason I do this instead of `config[:item][:template][:variants]` or `config.dig(:item, :template, :variants)` is that the `KeyError` raised by `fetch`, in case of a missing key, is more helpful than the default `nil` value from brackets or `dig`.
 In fact, that `nil` could cause a major debugging headache if it results in an error somewhere else far from where the `nil` originated.)

 Can we hack our way to a more concise alternative to those repeated `fetch`es, but with the same safety net of a `KeyError`?
 Of course!
 This is Ruby, after all, where anything is possible.
 But whether it's *advisable*… that's the real question.
 In this post, we'll look at two possible syntaxes along with their performance and usability implications:

 - Dot syntax: `config.item.template.variants`
-- Dig syntax: `config.dig!(:item, :template, :variants)` (or `dig_fetch` or `deep_fetch` if you prefer)
+- Dig with errors: `config.dig!(:item, :template, :variants)`

 Originally I set out to find a performant approach to dot syntax, but by the end I had changed my mind, for reasons that I'll explain.